firelzrd/adios/README.md

 ADIOS provides several tunables via sysfs, allowing users to fine-tune its behavior.
 These attributes can be found under `/sys/block/<device_name>/queue/iosched/`

-**Note:** ADIOS is currently in its early development stage.
-Recommended ranges for these tunables are still under investigation, and their default values should be considered experimental.

 *   **`adios_version`**: (Read-only) Displays the current version of the ADIOS scheduler.

 *   **`batch_size_actual_high`**: (Read-only) Shows the maximum batch size achieved by each operation type (Read, Write, Discard).